 Temperature Sensitivity

 Too hot or too cold can make stroller rides miserable.
-In warm weather, do not drape blankets or muslins over the stroller; this traps heat and reduces airflow.
-Use a canopy, parasol, or ventilated sunshade instead, and check your baby often.3, 4
+In warm weather, do not drape blankets or muslins over the stroller.
+This traps heat and reduces airflow.
+Instead, use a canopy, parasol, or ventilated sunshade, and check your baby often.
+For example, the UK NHS advises against covering strollers with blankets and emphasizes using sunshade to keep babies cool.3, 4

 Discomfort & Padding

-Seat feel matters, but avoid aftermarket pillows or padding not approved by the stroller maker—they can affect harness fit and increase overheating/entrapment risks.
-Use only manufacturer-provided inserts and follow the manual.5, 11
+Seat comfort matters.
+Avoid aftermarket pillows or padding not approved by the stroller maker; these can affect the harness fit and increase overheating or entrapment risks.
+Use only the stroller’s approved inserts and follow the manual.5, 11

 Lack of Entertainment

-Offer a couple of clipped-on toys (secured per instructions) or sing/talk as you stroll.
-Remove dangling toys once your baby can sit or push up.2
+Offer one or two securely clipped-on toys or sing and talk to your baby as you stroll.
+Remove any dangling toys once your baby can sit or push up to prevent entanglement.2

 Stroller Comfort Issues